aliakseiyanchuk/terraform-provider-az-confidential-tfgen/README.md

 Common options can be divided into three categories: key-encryption-key related options, secondary ciphertext protection, and CLI integration options.

+> Where no specific secondary protection options are specified, the tool will assume the following defaults:
+> - expiry time in 365 days
+> - number of uses: 10
+>
+> Provider and destination Azure object will remain unlocked.
+Consider specifying secondary ciphertext proection
+> parameters explicitly when the ciphertext is being created.

 A build-in help can be obtained using the `-help` option.
 The option can be supplied to the tool itself, to groups, and to individual resource, e.g.:
 ```shell